Wipro Limited (WIT) is ready for next Episode as it posted an annual sales of 10,425 M

 Wipro Limited (NYSE: WIT) Trading Performance Indicators

-Take a look at Wipro Limited’s (WIT) current performance indicators.
-Last quarter, stock had a quick ratio of 1.90.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.79.
-Likewise, its price to free cash flow for the trailing twelve months is 73.43.
+Here are Wipro Limited’s current performance indicators.
+According to the last quarter’s results, the stock had a quick ratio of 1.90.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.69.
+Likewise, its price to free cash flow for the trailing twelve months is 70.60.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 0.26, a number that is poised to hit 0.07 in the next quarter and is forecasted to reach 0.33 in one year’s time.